What is bulimia?

-Bulimia (say "boo-LEE-mee-uh") is a type of eating disorder.
+Bulimia is a type of eating disorder.
 People with bulimia will eat a larger amount of food than most people would in a similar situation, in a short period of time (binge).
-Then, in order to prevent weight gain, they will do something to get rid of the food (purge).
+Then, to prevent weight gain, they will do something to get rid of the food (purge).
 They may vomit, exercise too much, or use medicines like laxatives.

-All eating disorders are complex problems, and experts do not really know what causes them.
+Experts don't know what causes eating disorders such as bulimia.
 But they may be caused by a mix of family history, social factors, and personality traits.
-You may be more likely to have bulimia if:
+Some things may make you more likely to have bulimia, such as a family history of eating disorders, dieting often, or having a poor body image.

 What are the symptoms?